 If your three-wheeler qualifies as a motorcycle, you'll need to follow Ohio's motorcycle laws.
 This also means you’ll have to have either obtain a motorcycle license or endorsement.

 All-Purpose Vehicles (APVs)

-Since July of 1999, Ohio has required that all-purpose/off-road vehicles (with the exception of snowmobiles) must be titled and registered just as any street-legal vehicle.
-In June of 2010, they also added the requirement of having a license plate on APVs.
+Ohio requires that all-purpose/off-road vehicles (with the exception of snowmobiles) must be titled and registered just as any street-legal vehicle.
+They also added the requirement of having a license plate on APVs.